ehealthkd/ehealthkd.github.io/docs/pages/2021/submission.md

 > 📝 Once the test set is released, we will open a new server for you to submit the final output that you run on the `eval/testing` dataset.

-Navigate to <https://competitions.codalab.org/competitions/30333>.
+Navigate to [eHealth-KD 2021 Codalab](https://competitions.codalab.org/competitions/30333).
 You will need to sign-in to Codalab (or register if you haven't).
 Once in the competition page, look for the "Participate" section, and then the "Submit / View results" subsection.
 You'll see a big "Submit" button that will prompt you for a .zip file.

 To create this zip file, `cd` into your submission folder, and zip its content.
 For example: